Graduate Student Handbook

 Important: The transfer of credit can only be made after completion of 12 graduate credits at Rutgers.
 Students must arrange to speak with the Graduate Program Director well in advance of making plans for their request transfer of credits.
 It takes time to arrange appropriate evaluations of seminars to determine whether they meet our program standards and at the appropriate credit level.
 Please note that the School of Graduate Studies generally does not approve the transfer of credits for courses that were taken more than 6 years before the transfer request.

-Below is the suggested timeline for an incoming student in the program who does not transfer any course credits and who plans to complete the Ph.D. at the end of the 6th year.
-Note that this timeline will vary based on a number of individual circumstances that students can discuss with the Graduate Program Director or Program Coordinator.
+Below is the suggested research credit timeline for a student who completes the Ph.D. at the end of their 6th year.
+Note that this timeline will vary based on individual circumstances that students can discuss with the Graduate Program Director or Program Coordinator.

 | Year in Program | Fall Semester | Spring Semester |